fraterrisus/walkthroughs/aethus/items.md

 If you're willing to block one of the doors, you can fit all five manufacturing facilities ([Regolith Printer](#regolith-printer), [Stone Crusher](#stone-crusher), [Basic Smelter](#basic-smelter), [Standard Smelter](#standard-smelter), [Superheating Kiln](#superheating-kiln)), a [Prospecting Bench](#prospecting-bench), and a couple of [Large Crates](#large-crates) in here and still have room for an exit door for your [Cargo Bays](#cargo-bay).

-</div><div class="clear">
+{% endaethusitem %}

-{% icon-png 'aethus', 'Hyperion Crystal' %}
+{% aethusitem 'Hyperion Crystal' %}

 *Where:* Mined off nodes inside Seam X-5.

-Terrifically valuable on the open Market, but also necessary to craft [Crystal Electronics](#crystal-electronics) in the endgame.
+Terrifically valuable at the [Trade Node](#trade-node), but also necessary to craft [Crystal Electronics](#crystal-electronics) in the endgame.

-</div><div class="clear">
+{% endaethusitem %}

-{% icon-png 'aethus', 'Industrial Coolant' %}
+{% aethusitem 'Industrial Coolant' %}

 *Where:* Found throughout the Magma Rift facilities; produced by [Coolant Hypercompressors](#buildkit) and (FIXME: a compressor in Rho?)

 Broadly speaking, this does what it says on the tin.
 You'll use it in a handful of places across the Rifts (always 2x at a time) to enable atmosphere generators to also provide protection from heat exhaustion.

-</div><div class="clear">
+{% endaethusitem %}

-{% icon-png 'aethus', 'Industrial Tools' %}
+{% aethusitem 'Industrial Tools' %}

 *Where:* Occasionally found throughout your exploration.
 Sometimes shows up when you go [fishing](#fishing-lure).

-No use other than being sold at the Market.
+No use other than being sold at the [Trade Node](#trade-node).

-</div><div class="clear">

-{% icon-png 'aethus', 'Injector' %}: **Anti-Rad, Empty, Health, Mycelial Antigen, Oxygen, Speed, Strength**
+{% endaethusitem %}
+{% aethusitem 'Injector' %}

+*Variants:* **Anti-Rad Injector, Empty Injector, Health Injector, Mycelial Antigen Injector, Oxygen Injector, Speed Injector, Strength Injector**

 *Where:* Crafted at the [Biology Lab](#biology-lab), or found throughout the various Facilities.

 A series of pick-me-ups ("buffs", if you must) that can be carried around and used as necessary during your travels.
 [Queen Mycelia](#queen-mycelia) aren't particularly easy to come by, so don't go nuts crafting Injectors you won't use.
+In fact, if you don't tend to use them, these are great candidates for the [Recycling Station](#recycling-station); Hardened Glass isn't easy to come by.

 | Injector | Cost (for 2x injectors) | Effect |
 | -------- | ---- | ------ |